Import Canadian Policies, Not Drugs!

 The lawsuit accuses the companies of violating California law by neglecting to secure credit card systems and by failing to inform consumers in a timely manner about the security breach at payment processor CardSystems, which was disclosed publicly on June 17 by MasterCard.

 In the break-in, intruders got access to details on about 40 million credit cards.
 Records covering about 200,000 cards are thought to have been transferred out of CardSystems' network.
-Despite this, credit card companies have said they would
+Despite this, credit card companies have said they would not notify customers unless the accounts are actually abused.

 The lawsuit asks for CardSystems, Visa and MasterCard to inform consumers whose personal information was exposed and give special notice to those whose data was confirmed stolen.
 All involved should also get access to a credit-monitoring service, according to the suit.